 McKeown doesn’t specifically address entrepreneurship or digital marketing.
 The book is more of a general guide to life.

-Yet, the lessons inside can easily be applied to how you run your business.
-Especially if you have a small team.
-Especially if you’re a solopreneur.
-Especially if you have a small budget.
-Especially if you want to have a fulfilled life outside of running your business.
+Yet, the lessons inside can easily be applied to how you run your business, especially if you have a small team, especially if you’re a solopreneur., especially if you have a small budget, and especially if you want to have a fulfilled life outside of running your business.

 The answer is to focus on only the essential marketing activities.
-By doing this, we drastically increase the return on effort that we put into grow our businesses.
+By doing this, we drastically increase the return on effort that we put into growing our businesses.

 #1.
 Define your #1 goal.

 McKeown says that most people, as well as companies, make goals and mission statements that are overly vague and lack clarity.

 “When there is a lack of clarity, people waste time and energy on the trivial many.”

 The first step is defining what he calls your Essential Intent.
 It’s a goal that’s inspirational and concrete.
 For example, after Hurricane Katrina, Brad Pitt’s foundation “Make It Right” set an essential intent to “build 150 affordable, green, storm-resistant homes for families living in the Lower 9th Ward.”

 It’s specific, it’s inspirational, and most importantly, it’s measurable.

 #2.
 Identify the marketing activities which are absolutely necessary.